 1. Input Tax Credits (ITCs): Registered businesses can claim ITCs, allowing them to recover the GST they’ve paid on business expenses.
 This reduces the overall GST liability.

-2. Business Expansion: Being registered can contribute to the growth and expansion of your business, as many larger organizations prefer to deal with GST-registered partners.
+2. Business Expansion: Being registered can contribute to the growth and expansion of your business, as many larger organisations prefer to deal with GST-registered partners.

 3. Competitive Edge: In certain industries, GST registration can provide a competitive edge, demonstrating your commitment to compliance and professionalism.